Torsors in super-symmetry: Preliminaries

 A super-algebra $R$ is said to be \emph{Noetherian}, if the super-ideals of $R$ satisfy the ACC, or equivalently, if the even component $R_0$ is a Noetherian algebra, and the odd component $R_1$, regarded as an $R_0$-module, is finitely generated; see \cite[Section 2.4]{MT} for other equivalent conditions.

-A super-algebra $R$ is said to be \emph{smooth} (over $k$), if every super-algebra surjection onto $R$ with nilpotent kernel splits, or equivalently, if given a super-algebra surjection $A \to B$ with nilpotent kernel, every super-algebra map $R\to B$ can factor through $A$ by some super-algebra map $R \to A$.
-The following is part of \cite[Theorem A.2]{MZ2}.
+A super-algebra $R$ is said to be \emph{smooth} (over $k$), if given a super-algebra surjection $A \to B$ with nilpotent kernel, every super-algebra map $R\to B$ factors through $A$ by some super-algebra map $R \to A$.
+It is known that if $\operatorname{char}k=0$, every Hopf super-algebra is smooth; see Remark \ref{RSmooth} (1) below.